WilmerBay/AccountingLedger/AccountingApp/README.md

 ## 🌱 Project Purpose & Background

-This project was built to for Year Up United's Learn to Code Academy to simulate the experience of using a basic accounting ledger.
-From the start, the goal was to create a console-based interface that feels intuitive, fast, and transparent — no hidden logic, just smart features that get out of the way.
+This project was built for Year Up United's Learn to Code Academy Capstone (1 of 3) to simulate the experience of using a basic accounting ledger.
+From the start, the goal was to create a console-based interface that feels intuitive, fast, and transparent no hidden logic, just a straight to the point working application.

 The system enforces good accounting practices automatically:
 - Payments (debits) are always stored as negative values